These are the best places to travel this summer

 There's lots to see and do here: the Art Institute, Willis Tower, the Theater District and Millennium Park are top draws, while the city's biggest festivals keep people flocking to the area's large green spaces.

-Nightlife, however, is not the Loop's strong point.
-Most of the restaurants and bars here are geared toward office workers, so there's not much open after 9pm.
+Nightlife, however, is a weak point.
+Most of the restaurants and bars in the Loop are geared toward office workers, so there's not much open after 9pm.

 Best neighborhoods for shopping

 This neighborhood is unapologetically in-your-face commercial.
 Shops, restaurants and amusements abound.
-Navy Pier, a half-mile-long wharf of tour boats, carnival rides and a flashy, king-sized Ferris wheel, is the top sight.
+Navy Pier, a half-mile-long wharf of tour boats, carnival rides and a flashy, king-size Ferris wheel, is the top sight.

 Architecture is a neighborhood highlight, thanks to iconic buildings such as the neo-Gothic Tribune Tower and Marina City, a 1960s vision of the future.
 Art is another strong suit of the area, especially underrated sights such as the Driehaus Museum and Arts Club of Chicago, as well as Streeterville's many galleries.